guardian/commercial/docs/architecture/proposals/003-global-advert-event-listeners.md

 At the moment there is no supported API for determining the current lifecycle status of an advert.

 Instead, some consumers inspect CSS classes or attributes that are added to the advert's DOM element.
-For example, the top-above-nav advert receives an `ad-slot--rendered` class once it has rendered.
+For example, the top-above-nav advert receives an `top-above-nav-ad-rendered` class once it has rendered.

 If the attribute is not yet present, the only option is to observe the DOM using a `MutationObserver` until it appears.